 If the number on the scale is down, then you feel relieved, but perhaps a bit nervous too.
 Now you have to be careful to nor gain the weight back.
 And, this will no doubt lead you right back to the restrict binge cycle.

-I hope I’ve convince you that closely monitoring your weight via the scale will undermine your ability to eat in response to your body’s innate wisdom.
+I hope I’ve convinced you that closely monitoring your weight via the scale will undermine your ability to eat in response to your body’s innate wisdom.

 In order to fully embrace Intuitive Eating and for IE to ‘work,’ consider throwing out your scale.
 If you are having a hard time with this, you can gradually decrease how often you weight.
 For example, if you are weighing yourself daily, decrease to every other day, and then every third day, and then once per month.
 But if you can go cold turkey, go for it!